iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Krylov Subspace Condensed.md

     \implies \sum_{j = 0}^{k - 2} w_{j + 1}A^jv &= \mathbf 0
 \end{aligned}
 $$

 From the second line to the third, I susbstitute $w_0 = 0$ for contradiction.
 On the last line, it suggested that $k$ is not the smallest, and $k - 1$ might be the grade, contradicting the assumption that $k$ is the grade of the Krylov Subspace.
 Therefore, $w_0 \neq 0 $.

+The above property finds the minimal polynomial of a matrix wrt to initial vector $v$.

+---